- North Temperate Lakes (NTL) Long Term Ecological Research (LTER)

 North Temperate Lakes Long Term Ecological Research (NTL-LTER)

 NTL-LTER is a collaborative, interdisciplinary program studying the patterns and causes of long-term change in lakes and their landscape.
-Current NTL-LTER related activities within our group focus on unionid mussel population dynamics and responses to environmental stressors (Vince Butitta), examination of greenhouse gas dynamics in lakes and streams (Adam Rexroade and Emily Stanley), understanding spatial dynamics in NTL-LTER lakes (for more information, see below), and lots of other collaborative investigations.
+Current NTL-LTER related activities within our group focus on understanding spatial dynamics in NTL-LTER lakes led by David Ortiz (for more information, see below), consequences of changing lake levels (Cassie Ceballos), understanding abrupt ecological change, and lots of other collaborative investigations.

 Understanding spatial dynamics of lakes: FLAMe studies